aerhard/linter-autocomplete-jing/README.md

 (In order to edit the settings, open Atom's settings view by pressing <kbd>Ctrl-,</kbd> or by selecting "Packages" / "Settings View" / "Open" in the main menu).
 In the "Packages" tab, search for "linter-autocomplete-jing" and click the "Settings" button.)

-## Commands

-* *linter-autocomplete-jing:clear-schema-cache*: Removes all schema and catalog data from the in-memory cache so it will get read from disk in the next validation run.

 ## File types

 Validation and autocomplete get activated when the current file's grammar scope includes an item starting with `text.xml`.
 The Atom core package [language-xml](https://atom.io/packages/language-xml) (installed by default) assigns a large set of common XML file extensions to `text.xml` and `text.xml.xsl`.
 XML property lists (`text.xml.plist`) are supported by another core package, [language-property-list](https://atom.io/packages/language-property-list).